djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 Highmark's main contribution to Markdown is the introduction of a dedicated style language, called Markdown Style.
 This is akin to CSS, indeed it complies down to CSS.
-Markdown Style's relation to published divisions is covered first, after that its syntax is covered in detail.
+Markdown Style's relation to published divisions is covered first, after that its syntax is covered.

 1. There is a default Markdown Style[^defajlt-markdown-style] that is applied to all divisions.
 Although it cannot be removed, it can be completely overridden if need be.
 Its purpose is to provide a consistent style in the abscence of any other.
 The idea is similar to a browser's default CSS.
 This may not be apparent but is always present.
-There is no such thing as an unstyled web page.
+There is no such thing as an unstyled web page shown in a browser.
 2. After this there is the `default.mds` file in the root of the project.
 This is applied not just to the `default.md` file's corresponding division but to all divisions.
 Here is part of this book's default style: